ajwills72/critical-thinking/docs/EvaluatingRiskInteractNotes.md

 literally - must be wrong.
 It's true that the probability of death, given you smoke, is 1.
 However, the probability of death, given you do not smoke, is also 1.
 So, your probability of death is unrelated to whether you smoke.
-The daft wording of the warning makes the not uncommon defense: "We all gotta die of something" entirely reasonable.
+The daft wording of the warning makes the not uncommon defence: "We all gotta die of something" entirely reasonable.

 ### Smokers die younger?